fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='First edits due' text="
 Consult the [Intro-guide revision guidelines](1st-revision-guide).

+You can access the intro guide (I'm now calling it _Metahistory_ just for fun) [here](https://unm-historiography.github.io/intro-guide/).

 Your first edits should be complete and visible on GitHub.
-Note that changes will be made in the [intro guide repository](https://github.com/unm-historiography/intro-guide), not the repository for our reading responses.
+Note that changes will be made in the [intro guide repository](https://github.com/unm-historiography/intro-guide), which is separate from the repository for our reading responses.
 We'll devote some class discussion time for evaluating these.
 There is nothing else to post for today, BUT:

 Be prepared to discuss what’s significant with Hegel, what’s new with his view of history, and why should we care.
 There is a very high probability of me using the cards to keep everyone honest.

+Remember that the first chunk (up to p.
+213 or so) is an overview of his philosophy that you should read quickly.
+Slow down when it's more about his theory of history.
 "%}

 ### 25: Marx